 PGR Reps

-Postgraduate Research (PGR) Reps operate incredibly similarly to course reps; they still collect feedback from other PGR students and serve as a point of contact between staff and students on matters relating to academic representation.
+Postgraduate Research (PGR) Reps operate incredibly similarly to course reps; they still collect feedback from other PGR students and serve as a point of contact between staff and students on matters relating to academic representation, but also form a unique position due to the nature of postgraduate research.